tensorfactory/PiFaceCam/README.md

 1. Run efficiently on Raspberry Pi.
 2. Highly accurate even when faces are partially covered by face-masks.
 3. Ease of use.
 Cameras management, face ids creation, facial-recognition and video creation/streaming are all handled automatically by pifacecam.
 4. Flexible to implement.
-Important facial-recognition information can be retrieve via a callback-function for further implementation.
+Important facial-recognition information can be retrieve via a callback-function for any post recognition actions.
 5. Powerful.
 On top of basic facial-recognition (faces are identified against pre-stored facial ids.), pifacecam can run in "verification server" mode where a client can upload photos for verification against the person infront of camera.
 6. Stereo cameras setup option for defense against attack of placing a photo infront of camera.